Chart Color Schemes

 Kellyville - East shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Educational participation is high, with 33.8% of residents currently enrolled in formal education: 11.1% in primary, 10.6% in secondary, and 6.7% in tertiary education.
-Kellyville - East has a robust network of 7 schools educating approximately 4,980 students.
-The area's socio-educational advantages and academic achievement are notable (ICSEA: 1106).
-It functions as an education hub with 27.9 school places per 100 residents, significantly above the regional average of 17.4, attracting students from surrounding communities.
+Seven schools operate within Kellyville - East, educating approximately 4,980 students.
+The area has significant socio-educational advantages and academic achievement (ICSEA: 1106).
+There are four primary, one secondary, and two K-12 schools in the area.
+Kellyville - East functions as an education hub with 27.9 school places per 100 residents, significantly above the regional average of 17.4, attracting students from surrounding communities.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education